-3.3.3.
-Site Set-Up (Activity 1)
+3.3.3 Site Set-Up (Activity 1)

-Hoardings and Security;
+Hoardings and Security

-Site security is extremely important, and it is imperative that the site remains secure at all times.
-This will be achieved by the erection of a fully sheeted, plywood hoarding where necessary (refer to detail), together with a dedicated vehicular access point.
-All personnel to arrive at the site entrance off Uxbridge Road.
+Site security is extremely important, and it is imperative that the site is secure at all times.
+This will be achieved by the erection of a fully sheeted, plywood hoarding where necessary on Colt LON5, together with a dedicated access point.
+All personnel to arrive at the main site entrance off Beaconsfield Road.
+A single entry and exit point for all personnel will be established and swipe card passes will only be issued after the recipient has been through a site induction process, during which the fundamental safety aspects of the project are communicated.